-- Personal injury can result from improper handling of chemicals. - · Make sure you use all the necessary protective equipment required to do the job. - Make sure that you read and understand all directions and hazards described on the labels and material safety data sheet of any chemical that is used. - Observe all safety precautions recommended by the chemical manufacturer for handling, storage, and disposal of chemicals.
+- Personal injury can result from improper handling of chemicals. - Make sure you use all the necessary protective equipment required to do the job. - Make sure that you read and understand all directions and hazards described on the labels and material safety data sheet of any chemical that is used. - Observe all safety precautions recommended by the chemical manufacturer for handling, storage, and disposal of chemicals.

-- Make sure that fluids are contained while performing inspection, maintenance, testing, adjusting, and repairs on the machine. - Be prepared to collect any fluids with suitable containers before opening any lines or components containing fluids. - Dispose of all fluids according to local regulations and mandates. - Contact the CZM After Sales Department for tools and supplies suitable to collect and contain fluids on CZM products.
+ENVIRONMENTAL NOTICE Make sure that fluids are contained while performing inspection, maintenance, testing, adjusting, and repairs on the machine.
+Be prepared to collect any fluids with suitable containers before opening any lines or components containing fluids.
+Dispose of all fluids according to local regulations and mandates.
+Contact the CZM After Sales Department for tools and supplies suitable to collect and contain fluids on CZM products.
+Improper waste disposal can harm the environment.

-12.7.2.9.1.
-Cleaning the DEF Filler Screen\
+12.7.2.8.1.
+Cleaning the DEF Filler Screen (Emission Related Component)